nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 We have modified the `find` command to be able to search for `NAME`, `SUPPLIER` and `TAGS` for items using `find-i` Similarly, for deliveries, it is also possible to search using the `DELIVERYNAME`, `PHONE`, `ADDRESS` or `ORDER` using `find-d`

 By using `ArgumentMultimap`, we are able to record the searching criteria together with the prefixes.
-We will then pass this criteria along with the prefix to create an `ItemContainsKeywordsPredicate` object which implements `Predicate<Item>`.
+We will then pass this criteria along with the prefix to create a Predicate that matches the specified field object which implements `Predicate<Item>`.
-The predicate is then passed to the `InventoryModel#UpdateItemListFilter` which will then be used to set the predicate on the existing filteredlist.
+The predicate is then combined and passed to the `InventoryModel#UpdateItemListFilter` which will then be used to set the predicate on the existing filteredlist.

 Below is a usage example